Tom Luijts

 Research focus

 My PhD research focusses on somatic mutation-driven clones in histologically healthy tissues.
 Emerging evidence suggests that the underlying genomic alterations represent the earliest foundation of human carcinogenesis.
-We aim to develop and validate an approach based on post-mortem tissues derived from whole-body donors and determine how mutational clonality in different organs is influenced by known carcinogenic mutagens (e.g., cigarette smoke, UV light, radiotherapy…).
-It concerns a multidisciplinary collaboration between surgical oncologists, human anatomists, histologists and bioinformaticians.
+I aim to investigate mutational patterns of early tumor evolution and spatial competition in post-mortem skin and head and neck samples from whole-body donors and peritumoral skin samples.
+My work is part of a multidisciplinary collaboration between surgical oncologists, human anatomists, histologists, dermatologists and bioinformaticians.

 Biography